bingliang-zh/a-good-monorepo-boilerplate/README.md

 npx lerna init
 ```

 Lerna's default mode 'Fixed/Locked mode' seems good to me.
-More custom settings, go to [here](https://github.com/lerna/lerna#getting-started).
+If you want customize lerna, visit [this](https://github.com/lerna/lerna#getting-started).

 ### CRA (Create-React-App) & TSDX

 To see the differences yarn workspace made, I'll set up cra and tsdx ahead of yarn workspace.
+You can add more packages with yarn workspace enabled.

 ```shell
 # CRA (Create-React-App)